 Large Batch

-If you enjoy pasta dinners with pesto, it would be good to freeze it in larger amounts (1/2 to 1 cup), that can be thawed and used right away.
+If you enjoy family pasta dinners with pesto, it would be good to freeze it in larger amounts (1/2 to 1 cup), that can be thawed and used right away.

 Small Batch